 6 things that are surprisingly cheap in France (and 5 that are shockingly expensive)

-When visiting or moving to France, foreigners are often surprised by the cost of certain products - here's a look at what is expensive in France and what is comparatively cheap - and the reasons why prices fluctuate so much.
+From washing powder to paint, books to electricity, here's a look at what is expensive in France and what is comparatively cheap - and the reasons why prices fluctuate so much.

 When travelling from your home country, the following items might be worth stocking up on to help save you a few extra euros when shopping in France.